A Story of Glass and Beads

 (and a good reason for a hands-on experience in Murano)

 Glass, from the very beginning

-My father, now retired, worked almost all his life in Soiva, a glass factory, founded in Murano in 1958.
+My father worked almost all his life in Soiva, a glass factory, founded in Murano in 1958.
 In 1962 Soiva moved to the Venetian mainland and specialized in glass pendants for Bohemian-style chandeliers.
 My father was not a glass blower, he worked at the lathe.
-He used to stand there for hours, while creating the moulds to shape the molten glass.
+He used to stand at his assigned post for hours, while creating the moulds to shape the molten glass.
 He was one of the innumerable professionals necessary in the glass-making process.
-He proudly claims his contribution was fundamental in achieving an impeccable outcome.
+He proudly claimed his contribution was fundamental in achieving an impeccable outcome.
 The Soiva company still exist and operate efficiently, selling their glass products worldwide.

 Stringing and knotting glass beads

 Soon after the end of WWII, my mother - aged 15 - began to work at the Ercole Moretti, a glass company established in Murano in 1911.
 Ercole Moretti is still one of Murano's most famous brands.
 My mother worked there as a bead-stringer until she got married.
 Bead stringing and knotting are the final, necessary steps of the beads production process.
 After that, the beads are ready for being delivered worldwide.
 Bead stringing and knotting require perfection, exactness and speed.
 My mother became a professional in this field, and is still one.
 On the occasion of her 87th birthday, Gianni Moretti and his brother Luciano Moretti, two veritable Murano glass heroes, nicely welcomed us and showed us around the Ercole Moretti's premises.
 What a perfect day.